Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/example-sequence-problem.rst

     .. code-block:: Go

-      // This program shows how local and global variables work
+      // This program calculates total from subtotal and tax

   .. group-tab:: Java

     .. code-block:: Java

-       // This program shows how local and global variables work
+       // This program calculates total from subtotal and tax

   .. group-tab:: JavaScript